Luminis-Arnhem/jmeter-websocket-samplers/README.md

 ## Features

 Currently, there is only one sampler: the request-response sampler.
 With this sampler you can test a request-response exchange, much like an ordinary HTTP request/response.
-This sampler does create any thread by itself, but instead performs all communication on the JMeter ThreadGroup thread.
+This sampler does not create any thread by itself, but instead performs all communication on the JMeter ThreadGroup thread.
 This implies that it scales very well, comparable with standard JMeter HTTP sampler.

 For examples, see the JMeter .jmx files in the samples directory!